kswelder/list_exercisies_project/README.md

 ## Exercisies Project

-This project helps beginners to init into programming
+This project helps beginners to init into programming.

 Init folders and subfolders with a list of challenges in programming languages: